Does your dog hate his crate?

 Don’t worry, you’re not the only one in this situation.
 I remember that Baloo was not very fond of his crate in the beginning, either.
 He was super high-energy and suffered from severe separation anxiety.

 So, even having him in his crate in a different room was a disaster every time.
-Luckily, I got him to love his crate at some point.
+Luckily, I got him to love it at some point.

 It took a lot of time, patience and love but we got there.